B2B SaaS Case Study

 Research Methods Used

-- User interviews and direct observation, including:
+- User interviews and direct observation (platform operations, customer support, finance/billing, security/compliance).

 - Key Insights:

-- Overrides are common, but poorly tracked and inconsistently surfaced.
+- Overrides are common, but poorly tracked.

-- Observed Workflows
+- Observed Workflows:

 Dashboard